 - Browse: This button is used to browse the existing file or creating new file of extension .caw

-From the above screenshot you can observe that, We used file cache option and then we selected the lookup.caw file located in my local drive.
+From the above screenshot you can observe that, We used file cache option.
+Next, we selected the lookup.caw file located in my local drive.

 Next, select the Column Tab.